Optional Values

 Predicate optional

-When the enum doesn't fit (e.g. drop empty strings but keep 0), pass a predicate:
+When the atom vocabulary doesn't fit (e.g. depends on context), pass a predicate:

 container.mount('bio', { optional: (v) => typeof v === 'string' && v.trim() === '' }, isBio);The predicate wins over optionalValue when both are present.